MicrosoftDocs/fabric-docs/docs/data-factory/connector-sql-server-copy-activity.md

 If you apply SQL Server with auto create table as your destination, except the configuration in [Mapping](copy-data-activity.md#configure-your-mappings-under-mapping-tab), you can edit the type for your destination columns.
 After selecting **Import schemas**, you can specify the column type in your destination.

-For example, the type for *id* column in source is int, and you can change it to float type when mapping to the destination column.
+For example, the type for *ID* column in source is int, and you can change it to float type when mapping to the destination column.

 :::image type="content" source="media/connector-sql-server/configure-mapping-destination-type.png" alt-text="Screenshot of mapping destination column type.":::